Are cannabinoids the answer to fighting antibiotic resistant bacteria?

 Some cannabinoids in specific are doing some things that are completely unexpected!
 CBD and CBG are actually harnessing the ability to fight off bacteria.
 Scientists are even stating these cannabinoids have a similar potency to that of commonly prescribed antibiotics, says Mark Blaskovich, PhD, senior research officer at the Centre for Superbug Solutions at the Institute for Molecular Bioscience at the University of Queensland in Australia.

 CBD does not give the consumer an intoxicating high.
 But unfortunately, the FDA has only approved CBD for treating certain forms of epilepsy.
 Although the obvious benefits are immense.
 Considering that the FDA has not approved any other CBD products, it can definitely leave consumers confused on which CBD products to take.

-So far, researchers tested cannabinoids on staphylococcus, which cause skin infections, and streptococcus, which cause strep throat.
+So far, researchers tested cannabinoids on staphylococcus, which causes skin infections, and streptococcus, which causes strep throat.
 They’ve looked at the effectiveness of CBD tested against some common antibiotics and how quickly it killed the bacteria - which was actually rather fast!
 The CBD also disrupted the biofilm, the protective outer layer around bacteria that makes it more difficult for the antibiotic to penetrate and kill.